 During my early career, I started playing bass in various garage bands.
-In 1992 I formed Peppermint Skydiver and the band went on to sign with a small indie label out of Michigan and entered the studio to record our first record titled “Paper Sunshine”.
+In 1992 I formed Peppermint Skydiver and the band went on to sign with a small indie label out of Michigan.
+We entered the studio to record our first record titled “Paper Sunshine”.
 Unfortunately the label went under before the record could be released and the band disbanded.
-In 2020 we finally gave the record it’s proper release and the record is now available on all digital platforms.
+In 2020 we finally gave “Paper Sunshine” it’s proper release and the record is now available on all digital platforms.

 2023 will bring a new project I have been working on with myself on bass guitar, Jason McMaster (Dangerous Toys) on vocals, Paul Lidel (Dirty Looks, Dangerous Toys) on guitar and drummer/producer Adam Hamilton (L.A.
 Guns).
 I can’t wait for you to hear it!